-Excessive skin folds around the vulva can lead to the accumulation of urine and vaginal secretions.
+Irritation to the skin around the vulva, or vulvar fold dermatitis, is caused when there excessive skin or folds of skin around the peri-vulvar area.
+This can be due to obesity, breed conformation, or due to early neutering (juvenile vulva).
+These excessive skin folds can lead to the accumulation of urine and vaginal secretions.
 A moist, dark environment is created where bacteria and yeast can thrive, resulting in vulvar fold dermatitis (Figure 1).
+This can also lead to recurrent urinary tract infections, vaginal infections, and urinary incontinence.
 Episioplasty, also known as vulvoplasty, is a reconstructive surgical procedure performed to remove excess skin folds around the vulva to provide better ventilation of the area.

 - Licking at the vulva